tamucc-comp-bio/classroom_repo_2024/lectures/lecture10.md

 ___

-### One More Time, What is Anaconda?
+### One More Time, What is Conda?

-When `conda` is turned on, your default `python` will be that installed by `anaconda` and will include all the packages that `anaconda` preinstalls.
+When `conda` is turned on, your default `python` will be that installed inside of your base `conda` environment and will include all the packages that `miniconda/anaconda` preinstalls.
 You are not in a "conda command prompt", rather, `bash` is altered when `conda` is running.

 You know that `conda` is running if your have `(base)` or something similar prior to your command prompt: